jaredly/j3/Roadmap.md

 # Hrmrgrm ok I think I need really good tests for my dsl

 - [x] force multiline, seems to be workin ok
+- [ ] the sync between selection and the ASTs should be a thing, right?
 - [ ] let's get up/down working
 - [ ] rainbow parens anyone? and definitely "highlight wrapping parens" pls
 - [ ] muuuultiiiselecccct